 Between 10 and 28 days after the birth, you will be discharged from the midwifery team.
 This may be your third postnatal appointment, or your may have had more.
 At this point, the midwife will check your baby is well and back to birth weight or will be soon.
 Your midwife will check that you are well and on track with your recovery from the birth.

-Your care passes to the Health Visiting Team, who will support your family and your baby up until your baby is 5 years old.
-Your GP will also play an important role, carrying out a 6–8-week postnatal check for you and your baby, and being on hand for general health concerns.
+Your care passes to the Health Visiting Team, who will support your family and your baby up until your baby is five- years-old.
+Your GP will also play an important role, carrying out a six-to-eight week postnatal check for you and your baby, and being on hand for general health concerns.